iarsystems/iar-risc-v-gd32v-eval/Examples/timer0/README.md

-# TIMER1 example for the IAR RISC-V GD32V Eval board
+# TIMER example for the IAR RISC-V GD32V Eval board

 This example provides straightforward configuration for the TIMER peripheral in the GD32VF103 MCU.